-- the heart has stopped beating check for at least 20 seconds, don't use your thumb as you may detect your own pulse.
-The best place to feel varies among species, seek veterinary advice if unsure, - that the wildlife is not breathing check for a minimum of 20 seconds, - that the gum colour is grey/white only applies to mammals, - the corneal reflex no blink in response to lightly touching the cornea (the middle of the eye), - the pupil size in dead animals both pupils are very large and unresponsive to light, and - pinch reflex firmly pinch skin between toes or nostrils, there should be no response if animal is dead.
+Heart has stopped beating

+Check for at least 20 seconds, don't use your thumb as you may detect your own pulse.
+The best place to feel varies among species, seek veterinary advice if unsure:

+Wildlife is not breathing Check for a minimum of 20 seconds.
+Gum colour is grey/white Only applies to mammals.
+Corneal reflex No blink in response to lightly touching the cornea (the middle of the eye).
+Pupil size In dead animals both pupils are very large and unresponsive to light.
+Pinch reflex Firmly pinch skin between toes or nostrils, there should be no response if animal is dead.